hxtree/galaxyops/README.md

 ## Overview

-Running numerous applications on AWS without a clear architectural pattern risks inviting chaos and uncertainty into your environment. @galaxyops is a cloud architecture emphasizing modern DevOps best practices on AWS.
-It lays the groundwork for the enterprise software landscape, ensuring scalability and maintainability across projects.
+Running multiple applications on AWS without a clear architectural pattern can lead to chaos and uncertainty. @galaxyops provides a cloud architecture that emphasizes modern DevOps best practices on AWS.
+It establishes a solid foundation for enterprise software, ensuring scalability and maintainability across projects.

 ## Features

-- **Universal Language**: Leveraging TypeScript for microservices, enhancing performance, readability, and maintenance.
-Other languages can be used for specific tasks, such as Python for data science.

 - **Simple Setup**: Turn-key deployment on bare metal systems, specially designed for compatibility with MacOS silicon environments and without a